 The dome of St Paul’s Cathedral, silhouetted against Blitz fire and smoke.
 Coventry Cathedral, bombed and in flames.
-These iconic images – and the histories behind them – are the inspiration for two new poetry commissions we encouraged into the world through the project Where Light Falls.
+These iconic images – and the histories behind them – were the inspiration for two new poetry commissions we encouraged into the world through the project Where Light Falls.

-Historic England and The Poetry Society worked with poets (Jane Commane in Coventry and Keith Jarrett in London) and local participants to create crowd-sourced poems based on the war-time stories of the two Cathedrals.
-This Autumn, the poems will be beamed onto the walls of the buildings by a team of architectural projection artists whose previous projects have transformed castles into lit-up Christmas presents and covered bridges in illuminated tartan.
+Historic England and The Poetry Society worked with poets (Jane Commane in Coventry and Keith Jarrett in London) and local participants to create crowd-sourced poems based on the war-time stories of the two Cathedrals, to be beamed onto the walls of the two buildings alongside animations by projection art studio Double Take Productions.

 Where Light Falls is a Historic England project, delivered in partnership with The Poetry Society and Double Take projections, with the participation of Caludon Castle School, Coventry Central Library, Coventry Older Voices, Good Chance, Coventry Stanza, Fire & Dust, Archbishop Tenison’s School, Eastbrook School, George Green’s School, Lady Margaret School, Exiled Writers Ink, Claremont Centre writers group, and the Cathedrals’ archivists, education and event staff.